 Sorry for providing the patch with so little explanation.
 That change from IO#gets(newline_char) to IO#gets(quote_char, read_limit) is significant and should have been mentioned earlier.

-#3 Updated by James Gray over 4 years ago
+#3 Updated by James Gray almost 5 years ago

 Ah, sorry.
 I misunderstood.
 I think I get it now.